 Article published on 7 August 2019

-The research was carried out by Mumsnet – the UK’s biggest website for parents – and commissioned by the Association of Play Industries (API).
-It asked parents about their children’s outdoor play and indoor screen time habits and revealed their growing concerns over children’s activity levels and the shift from outdoor play to indoor screen time.
+Mumsnet carried out this research as the UK’s biggest website for parents.
+The Association of Play Industries (API) initially commissioned the research.
+It asked parents about their children’s outdoor play and indoor screen time habits.
+Overall it revealed their growing concerns over children’s activity levels and the shift from outdoor play to indoor screen time.

 “Children are being ‘pulled’ indoors by screens and ‘pushed’ away from outdoor play because of the alarming and continued decline in public playgrounds,” said Mark Hardy, API Chair.
 “They are experiencing a childhood where time spent playing and being active is negligible compared to previous generations.